asbah-amjad/WebDev2-Architecting/documentation.md

     Server B. Order generation takes care of the order in the process from Server A to Server B. Order completion takes care of the order that is completed and sent from Server B to Server
     A.

+More information about Server A is present in README.md file present in the directory of server A.

 ## RabbitMQ

 RabbitMQ is a message brokering service and it is used to provide asynchronous communication between serve-a and server-b.
+These tasks are handled in the _rabbit-utils_ directory.In this project, rabbitmq image `rabbitmq:3-management-alpine` is used and all the required configurations are present in the root directory of `docker-compose.yml` file.

 ## MongoDb

 In this project, MongoDb image is used in docker-compose.yml file.
 MongoDb runs in docker on port: 27017.
-Server-a saves the sandwich as well as the orders in mongodb for persistence purposes.
+Server A saves the sandwich as well as the orders in mongodb for persistence purposes.

 ## Server B

+Server B runs on node.js and uses libraries express and amqplib and these dependecies are defined in the _package.json_ file.
 Server B temporarily stores the details of orders.
 It tracks the order generation as well as completion.
 Whenever Server A generates some orders, Server B consumes that for processing.
 When the consumption, as well as processing, are done, it sends a signal using rabbitmq message channels about the completion and order is shown completed.

+### Structure

+Server B is dockerized just like other parts of application.
+In server B, _rabbit-utils_ is for sending and receiving order in the queues of RabbitMq and preparation of order is performed in the _app_ directory.

 ## Conclusion